isaacchua0309/HeartSprouts/README.md

 ## User Research Samples and Examples

-#### Sample 1: Initial Usability Testing
+### Sample 1: Initial Usability Testing

 **Objective**: To assess the overall usability of the HeartSprouts app and identify any immediate issues with navigation and key features.

 **Participants**: 10 young adults aged 18-25.

 **Methodology**:
-- Participants were asked to perform a series of tasks, including creating a profile, adding a friend and setting a reminder
+- Participants were asked to perform a series of tasks, including creating a profile, adding a friend, and setting a reminder.
 - Screen recordings and user input logs were collected.
 - Post-test surveys and interviews were conducted to gather qualitative feedback.